balticfish/Phase-Plate-Modeling/README.md

 ## Features

 - Simulation of phase plates for UV laser beam shaping.
-- Implementation of algorithms such as Iterative Fourier Transform Algorithm (IFTA) and Fresnel Gaussian Simulation.
+- Implementation of algorithms such as an Optical Iterative Fourier Transform Algorithm (IFTA).
 - Tools for visualizing and analyzing phase plate designs.

 ## Installation